 Forklifts have the potential to cause serious and even fatal injuries in the workplace.

-The Center for Disease Control and Prevention, conducted a research analysis of forklift accidents over the past 15 years.
+The Center for Disease Control and Prevention conducted a research analysis of forklift accidents over the past 15 years.
 This analysis has revealed that 1,021 worker deaths have occurred due to injuries caused by forklift accidents.
-According to the data, about 22% of accidents were caused by forklift overturns, 20% workers on foot struck by forklift, 16% workers crushed under forklift and 9% forklift falls.
+According to the data, about 22% of accidents were caused by forklift overturns, 20% of workers on foot struck by a forklift, 16% of workers crushed under forklift and 9% forklift fall.

 - Using forklifts on ramps – Using forklifts on ramps requires extra caution.
 A forklift can easily overturn while moving on inclined ramps.
 Forklift operators should also maintain safe distances from the edge of the ramp and the manufacturer’s specifications should be adhered to.

 - Maintain safe speeds – A forklift is, after all, a vehicle susceptible to accidents.
 An operator can lose control of the forklift if it is driven at high speeds.
 Therefore, maintaining safe speeds at all times is necessary.